CLOVIS-AI/Decouple/polymorphism/README.md

 Have you ever wanted to accept a `@Composable` lambda parameter in a function you're writing, but have hesitated because it would allow invoking UI components, and it would make no sense in the place where you are using it?

 Well, the pattern we're using here means that all components are naturally scoped to a single interface.
-Through a bit of [DslMarker][kotlin.DslMarker] magic, we can create an object that forbids using any component, which we call [NoUI][opensavvy.decouple.core.NoUI]:
+Through a bit of [DslMarker][kotlin.DslMarker] magic, we can create an object that forbids using any component, which we call [NoUI][opensavvy.decouple.polymorphism.NoUI]:
 ```kotlin
 @Composable
 fun DesktopUI.HomePage(